mrspecht/mrspecht/README.md

 Beyond helping others learn and grow, I stay active as a developer, building everything from personal websites to complex web applications.
-This hands-on work keeps my problem-solving skills sharp and guides the practical insights I bring to every course I design and deliver.
+This hands-on experience keeps my problem-solving skills sharp and guides the practical insights I bring to every course I design and deliver.

 <br />